 2.1.
-Interpretations of social capital in higher education research

-The explanations of student advancement are grounded in the reproduction of the family's social status and the transmission of cultural capital, but these theories do not work among non-traditional students, for example in a campus community dominated by them.
-As our earlier research had shown that social capital in the Colemanian sense was able to compensate for the determinism of reproduction to a certain extent, we wanted to know whether this positive effect of social capital could be detected in the context of lower-status higher education students and campuses (Coleman, 1988, Pusztai, 2006, Pusztai, 2007).
+Interpretations of social capital in higher education research work among non-traditional students, for example in a campus community dominated by them.
+As our earlier research had shown that social capital in the Colemanian sense was able to compensate for the determinism of reproduction to a certain extent, we would like to know whether this positive effect of social capital could be detected in the context of lower-status higher education students and campuses (Coleman, 1988, Pusztai, 2006, Pusztai, 2007).
 Accordingly, first we will give a review of how literature on social capital and relationship networks in higher education takes this phenomenon into account and then we will present our own theoretical framework and analysis.